Skip to main content

 Example Calculations

 All Thermo-Calc installations include example files for both Graphical Mode and Console Mode.
-The Graphical Mode examples are available for Thermo‑Calc and the Add-on Diffusion Module (DICTRA), Precipitation Module (TC-PRISMA), and Process Metallurgy Module.
+The Graphical Mode examples are available for Thermo‑Calc and the Add-on Diffusion Module (DICTRA), Precipitation Module (TC-PRISMA), Additive Manufacturing Module, and Process Metallurgy Module.
 There are also examples for Property Models, including the Steel Model Library and more.
 The Console Mode examples are available for Thermo‑Calc and the Diffusion Module (DICTRA).

 The example files are found by navigating to the Help menu > Example Files… > Diffusion Module – DICTRA